pkane2001/Distort/docs/multitone.md

 # Changes in 1.0.57
-* Add: Jitter Peak and RMS measurements
+* Add: Jitter Peak and RMS measurements (as results variable, in the distortion display and in sweep plot variable selection)
+* Add: Information panel with random signals
 * Change: additional FFT sizes in the drop-down list (start with 4k)
 * Add: Zoom window for manual plot adjustments

 ## Changes in 1.0.56
 * Add: RMS and RMS(A) result display